Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 herbs for constipation: Dandelion

 CHICORY: This herb activates intestinal motility.
 A cup of chicory infusion on an empty stomach in the morning is considered the best herbal tea for constipation, helping combat intestinal laziness.
-It also possesses mild vermifuge properties, which helps to expel intestinal parasites.
+It also possesses mild vermifuge properties, which help to expel intestinal parasites.

 how to get rid of constipation fast naturally